 Instead of listing all the best bags for the A6100, I’ll list some bags I use regularly that are good bags at a good price.
 These are the Think Tank Mirrorless Mover line.

 Think Tank Mirrorless MoverAvailable At: Amazon The Think Tank Mirrorless Mover bags come in serval sizes.
 I own the 5, the 10, and the 20.
-You could fit just the body of the A6100 in the 5 but it’s better to use it on compacts or for lenses.
+You could fit just the body of the A6100 in the 5, but it’s better to use it on compacts or for lenses.
 The 10 and 20 are more what you want for the A6100.
-Check the dimensions of your kit with your lens to see what will work for you but these are great.
-I’m just literally always using one of these bags for everything even with my other bags so I’ve found them to be incredibly useful. |
+Check the dimensions of your kit with your lens to see what will work for you.
+These are great.
+I’m always using one of these bags for everything, even with my other bags, so I’ve found them incredibly useful. |

 A6100 Camera Straps